 Greener Greenspaces is a recognition program for sites from across Canada that exemplify greener greenspace stewardship.
-The aim of the program is to showcase examples of ecologically-focused land care as a means to inspire others and to further the movement across Canada.
+The aim of the program is to share examples of ecologically-centred land care as a means to inspire others and to further the movement across Canada.

 To be recognized as a Greener Greenspace, the site must be cared for using land care practices that:

 See the full list of 2022 Greener Greenspace recipients below.

 Click on a name to read the profile

 Click on a Greenspace on the map or scroll down to find a short profile of each of these greenspaces.

 Is there a greenspace in your community that you feel belongs on this map?